featuremine/yamal/docs/YTP-Protocol.md

 ## Layers

-All fields specified in this section use network byte order.
+All fields specified in this section use big endian byte order.

 ### Yamal (Layer 0)

 The transaction messaging bus Yamal.
+Every message includes a sequence number.

 ### Time (Layer 1)